-SCons construction environments have an env.
-MergeFlags method that merges values from a passed-in argument into the construction environment If the argument is a dictionary, MergeFlags treats each value in the dictionary as a list of options such as one might pass to a command (such as a compiler or linker).
-MergeFlags will not duplicate an option if it already exists in the construction environment variable.
-If the argument is a string, MergeFlags calls the env.ParseFlags method to burst it out into a dictionary first, then acts on the result.
+SCons construction environments have a MergeFlags method that merges values from a passed-in argument into the construction environment.
+If the argument is a dictionary, MergeFlags treats each value in the dictionary as a list of options you would pass to a command (such as a compiler or linker).
+MergeFlags will not duplicate an option if it already exists in the construction variable.
+If the argument is a string, MergeFlags calls the ParseFlags method to burst it out into a dictionary first, then acts on the result.